 Bridgman’s snake lore and information about eggs, specifically magical Firebird eggs, sets her magical fantasy apart from other Harry Potter-type books....The Serpent’s Spell is a delightful read.
 It is hoped that Rae Bridgman will continue Wil and Sophie’s adventures in MiddleGate for years to come.

-—Janie Franz, MyShelf
+- Janie Franz, MyShelf

 . . . a very nice edition.
 Bridgman divides her story up into 52 short chapters . . . but also provides a neat drawing as a chapter heading, as well as a Latin saying for each; the combination made for a unique feel.

-—James Schellenberg, BiblioTravel: For Books That Take You Away
+- James Schellenberg, BiblioTravel: For Books That Take You Away

 The Serpent's Spell is an ambitious first trip down a fantasy path that is already well-blazed by such notables as J.K.
 Rowling (Harry Potter), Eion Colfer (Artemis Fowl) and Jenny Nimmo (Charlie Bone) . . .

-—"Ambitious fantasy weaves magic in Winnipeg," Brenda Suderman, Winnipeg Free Fress
+- "Ambitious fantasy weaves magic in Winnipeg," Brenda Suderman, Winnipeg Free Fress

 [F]ans of fantasy will undoubtedly delight in the magic, engaging protagonists, talking statues, a mischievous library ghost, unique school activities, an ophidiophobic Minister on the Status of Magical Creatures, cops called Firecatchers, the bullying Sly twins, and the other minutiae of daily life in MiddleGate.

-—"What secrets do the snakes of Narcisse hold?"
-Darleen Golke, Canadian Review of Materials (CM)
+- Darleen Golke, Canadian Review of Materials (CM)

 There are many interesting features of MiddleGate that young readers will appreciate: phosphoworm lanterns; eyeglasses whose frames change colour; unusual sweet foods such as snakecake and chocolate toads; the "ditchball" game they play; and the school subjects they study (numeristics, verbology, cartology, botanicals, shadow-cutting).
 I like the way the author includes Manitoba features such as mosquitoes, cold winter weather, the Dragonfly Festival at Bird's Hill Park, and the Narcisse Snake Pits.
 At the same time many features of MiddleGate are completely different, such as the mysterious exploding blue eggs and the talking statues.

-—Donna Gamache, Prairie Fire: A Canadian Magazine of New Writing
+- Donna Gamache, Prairie Fire: A Canadian Magazine of New Writing

 Wil has a magical medallion that his grandmother had entrusted to him before she died in a suspicious fire, and it may have something to do with the mystery of the snakes.
 The kids encounter danger with kidnappings, serpents, evil magic, and shadow duals....The characters are exciting and fresh, and the plot is fast-paced and creative.

-—Grandma Bev, Teens Read Too
+- Grandma Bev, Teens Read Too

 The pace is fast...and the quotes in Latin...[are] a nice touch that adds to the overall fun!

-—Douglas R. Cobb, Curled Up with a Good Kid's Book
+- Douglas R. Cobb, Curled Up with a Good Kid's Book